 Leave a Reply. |

-AuthorMatt Tommey is a sculptural basketry artist working in Asheville, North Carolina's River Arts District.
+AuthorMatt Tommey is a sculptural basketry artist and basketry teacher working in East Texas.
+His work is commissioned and collected around the country.
 Archives

 Categories |